erthink/libmdbx/README.md

 8. No [WAL](https://en.wikipedia.org/wiki/Write-ahead_logging) and
 transaction journal.
 In case of a crash no recovery needed.
 No need for regular maintenance.
 Backups can be made on the fly on working DB without freezing writers.

-9. No custom memory management, all done with standard OS syscalls.
+9. No additional memory management, all done by basic OS services.

 --------------------------------------------------------------------------------